jukfloyd/testRepo/pres.md

 ## Scrum Beat
 Sprint - it runs from one to four weeks and have set beginning and ending dates.

->The beat of the Scrum is sprint, typically it runs from one to four weeks and have set beginning and ending dates
+>The beat of the Scrum is the Sprint, typically it runs from one to four weeks and have set beginning and ending dates

 ## Scrum Roles
 * The product owner